morales-felix/Qatar-2022-FIFA-World-Cup-simulation/README.md

 ## Simulating the Qatar 2022 FIFA World Cup

-> Want to actually play with the Jupyter notebook?
-Click [here](https://github.com/morales-felix/Qatar-2022-FIFA-World-Cup-simulation/tree/master) to clone the repository and run the notebook on your local machine.
-Otherwise, you can click on the link below my picture.
+> Want to explore the Jupyter notebook?
+Click [here](https://github.com/morales-felix/Qatar-2022-FIFA-World-Cup-simulation/tree/master) to clone the repository and run it locally.
+Or, click the link below my picture.

-Needless to say, I am a soccer fan*.
-So this was a fun project which also helped me start developing code for a future personal project.
-Now, the real reason I did this was a World Cup bracket challenge that I played with my coworkers.
-As far as I can tell, I was the only one who did this sort of thing.
-Did I win the bracket?
+As a soccer fan, this project was both fun and a step towards a future personal project.
+The real reason for this simulation was a World Cup bracket challenge with my coworkers.
+Was I the only one who did this?
+Did I win?
 Read on 😉

-This simulation is heavily based upon Elo ratings found on <https://eloratings.net> as a measure of relative team strength and to update this team strength measure every time a simulated game is played.
-Code to implement the Elo rating system is based on FiveThirtyEight's NFL forecasting game (<https://github.com/morales-felix/nfl-elo-game>).
+This simulation uses Elo ratings from <https://eloratings.net> to measure team strength and update it after each simulated game.
+The Elo implementation is based on FiveThirtyEight's NFL forecasting game (<https://github.com/morales-felix/nfl-elo-game>).

-Notes on Elo implementation:
+### Notes on Elo implementation

 - Per <https://eloratings.net/about>, the K constant is set to 60 as this is a World Cup competition.
 - Probabilities given by the Elo rating system are binary.
-I came up with a workaround to convert them to ternary probabilities given that association football (a.k.a. soccer) admits three outcomes after a match (win, tie, lose).
+I came up with a workaround to convert them to ternary probabilities since association football (a.k.a. soccer) admits three outcomes after a match (win, tie, lose).
 - I did not simulate scorelines.
-Rather, I simply used probabilities to decide whether a team would win, tie, or lose.
+Rather, I used probabilities just to determine the outcome of a match.
 As such, I did not use the goal difference multiplier specified in <https://eloratings.net/about>
-- I'll be happy to talk about the workaround, but I wouldn't take it as gospel.
+- I'll be happy to talk about the workaround for ternary probabilities, but I wouldn't take it as gospel.
 There might be ways to do this, but I did not research it.
 Wanted to have fun, not produce an academic-paper-worthy method, nor a sellable product.
-- In the end, results aren't that different from other more publicized methods.
+- In the end, results aligned with other more publicized methods.
 Brazil is a strong team... always.

-*Not too crazy though...
-As I continue to live on this Earth, I realize that fandom isn't a static thing.

 ### Import libraries